AusClimateService/npcp/reports/phase1/phase1_report.md

 The relative ranking of the methods in terms of the spatial mean absolute error differs depending on exactly which RCM and variable is assessed.
-It does not appear to make much difference whether the data are dynamically downscaled prior to bias correction or not.
+It does not appear to make much difference whether the data are dynamically downscaled prior to univariate bias correction or not.
+The univariate methods tend to outperform the multivariate methods, with the exception of MRNBC on maximum temperature extremes (it performs similarly to the univariate approaches).

 <p align="center">
     <img src="tasmin_extreme-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png">